gaafiz/SquareBox_PadBoard/README.md

 SquareBox the PadBoard gets you **full control of your PC using only a Gamepad**!
 It allows you to **use keyboard hotkeys, write text and control the mouse with your Gamepad Controller** right there in your hands.

-- Are you tring or thinking about building a pc to use as console or emulation station in your living room?
+- Are you trying or thinking about building a pc to use as console or emulation station in your living room?
 - Were you connecting your laptop to the TV, getting ready for watching a movie, when you realized you had no easy way to control your favorite media confortably from your bed?
 - Are you playing your favorite game with your PS4 Controller and you need to write a quick message to your team buddy?